cseanburns/semantic_web_development/src/1b-tools-setup-workflow.md

 Let's start with the most important application: a text editor.
 Text editors are the bread and butter for programmers, and there's a long history, and even [funny cultural wars][culture_wars], about text editors.
 Personally, I use the [Vim][vim] editor, which is a [command line][cli] editor.
 Vim can be difficult to learn, and we don't have the time to spend on learning how to use an advanced text editor like Vim (even though it's worth it).
 Therefore, for this course we can use a GUI (graphical user interface) text editor.

-We use a text editor, and not a [word processor][word_processor] like Microsoft Word or Google Docs, because when we write any kind of code, the code needs to be saved as [plain text][plaintext] and not as encoded text.
+We use a text editor, and not a [word processor][word_processor] like Microsoft Word or Google Docs, because when we write any kind of code, the code needs to be saved as [plain text][plaintext] and not as encoded text, which is how word processors save files (e.g., docx versus txt files).
 While a word processor application will encode text when a file is saved, text editors allow us to control how text is encoded directly in the file, e.g, by using HTML and CSS.
 Thus text editors are more powerful in that way.

 Also, text editors these days offer a number of functions that are designed to help us write better programs.
 And fortunately, many are free and open source software.

-For this course, you will use the free [VS Code][vscode] text editor.
-We'll learn more about how to use VS Code as we progress through the course, but first you need to install it.
+For this course, you can use the free [VS Code][vscode] text editor.
 You are welcome to use another text editor, especially if you are used to working with one and know how to use it.
-But if you are new to this tool, then I'd encourage you use what I'll use for this course.
-Plus, all my text editor examples and demos will involve VS Code.

 Download and install VS Code from: